List of Marvel Comics characters: R: Anthony Davis

-Upon his release from prison, the Ringer avoided New York City and its super heroes and operated as a costumed criminal primarily in the Midwest, sinking into petty crime and being viewed as a loser in the supervillain community.
-On a visit to the Bar With No Name in Medina County, Ohio, one of a number of similar secret meeting places for costumed criminals, the Ringer was contacted by Gary Gilbert, who was formerly the costumed terrorist called Firebrand.
-Gilbert invited the Ringer to attend a meeting at the bar to discuss strategies for dealing with Scourge, the mysterious vigilante who had murdered a large number of costumed criminals.
-The Ringer came to the meeting, but, unfortunately for him, so did Scourge, disguised as the bartender.
-Scourge slaughtered the Ringer and all the other criminals who were present, shooting them with explosive bullets.
+Upon his release from prison, the Ringer avoided New York City and operated as a costumed criminal primarily in the Midwest.
+On a visit to the Bar With No Name in Medina County, Ohio, one of a number of similar secret meeting places for costumed criminals, the Ringer was contacted by Gary Gilbert, who invited the Ringer to attend a meeting at the bar to discuss strategies for dealing with Scourge, the mysterious vigilante who had murdered a large number of costumed criminals.
+Davis came to the meeting, but, unfortunately for him, so did Scourge, disguised as the bartender.
+Scourge shot all the other criminals who were present, including Ringer, with explosive bullets.

-Upon hearing of his supposed death, the Ringer's wife Leila Davis became a criminal herself, plotting to get revenge on the Beetle, who she blamed for her husband's humiliation, although she was thwarted by Spider-Man.
-When she joined a group of other villains in attempting to kill the wall-crawler, she was saved during the battle by her husband, who appeared as the cyborg Strikeback.
-Davis revealed that he had not actually died in the Scourge's massacre, but was barely alive when A.I.M. agents investigated the murder, seeking information on the technology used by the dead criminals.
-AIM created a new cyborg body for him, and he worked for the organization for some time before striking out on his own.
-As Strikeback, Davis was a much more skilled fighter than he was as the Ringer, defeating Boomerang, Swarm, the Vulture and Stegron.
-However, the dinosaur man badly damaged Strikeback's cybernetic systems during the battle, which caused them to slowly break down.
-During this time, he enjoyed a happy, if brief, retirement with Leila before dying.
-Leila herself would later perish in battle with the villain Graviton.

-Arnim Zola later created a proto-husk of him, but Deadpool killed it.
+Ringer was the only criminal to survive the Scourge's attack, if just barely, and was found and turned into a cyborg by agents of A.I.M..
+He operated for them under the name Strikeback until he struck out on his own.
+After reuniting with his wife Leila, who was seeking to avenge his death on Spider-Man and the Beetle, they enjoyed some time together as members of the Redeemers until Anthony died after his cybernetical systems broke down following a battle with Stegron.